 Data Lake: Pros

-Data lakes are more suited for analyzing data from diverse sources, especially when the initial cleaning of data is resources-intensive or problematic.
+Data lakes are more suited for analyzing data from diverse sources, especially when the initial cleaning of data is resource-intensive or problematic.

 Here are the advantages of data lakes.